 Designed to transition theatre arts majors into university life and into the organizational structure of theatre production, this course introduces the student to the culture and resources of the academic community while experiencing the collaborative process of play production.
 Presented in a lecture and lab format, students will be introduced to the values, culture and resources of the academic community while being introduced to theatre production and the inter-relatedness of scenery, lighting, costume, sound, musical accompaniment, management, marketing and performance.
 Lab activity requires a minimum of sixty (60) hours of supervised laboratory work in as least one of the following areas: set construction, lighting crew, costume tech, sound tech, running crew, front of house management and rehearsal and performance.
-General Education: Humanities/Fine Arts Studio; Competency: First Year.
+Competency: First Year Navigation.

 THR 110 Theatre Management 3 SH